fethalen/phylopypruner/README.md

 * `<timestamp>_ppp_ortho_stats.csv` – statistics for output alignments
 * `<timestamp>_ppp_paralog_freq.csv` – paralogy frequency data
 * `<timestamp>_ppp_paralog_freq.png` – paralogy frequency plot\*

+If no output directory has been specified by the `--output` flag, then output files will be located within the same directory as the input alignment files.

 \* – only produced if [Matplotlib](https://matplotlib.org/) is installed